Flood Planning and Recovery

-- The timetable for ceasing plant operation
+- The timetable for ceasing plant operations.

-- Damage or tracks out of service
+- Damage or tracks out of service.

-- Estimated facility repair time
+- Estimated facility repair time.

-- Resumption of operations
+- Resumption of operations.

-- Request for service when repairs complete
+- Request for service when repairs complete.

 Additionally, notify the Flood Team of special requirements, including unit train and special switch requirements by opening a case in Case Management (user ID and password required).
 Please choose Special Requests as your case reason and choose either Request Special Switch or Request Special Train as the corresponding sub-reason.